bradleeedmondson/dfhack/docs/Core.rst

 Init scripts function the same way they would if the user manually typed in their contents, but are much more convenient.
-In order to facilitate savegave portability, mod merging, and general organization of init files, DFHack supports multiple init files both in the main DF directory and save-specific init files in the save folders.
+In order to facilitate savegame portability, mod merging, and general organization of init files, DFHack supports multiple init files both in the main DF directory and save-specific init files in the save folders.